David Cornsilk: Other contributions and opinions

 Cornsilk was a delegate to the 1999 Cherokee Nation Constitutional Convention.

 Cornsilk was among Indigenous writers who commented in July 2015 on the controversy over fluctuating claims to Cherokee identity by Andrea Smith, associate professor at University of California, Riverside.
 He rejected her claim of being able to determine independently that she was Cherokee, saying that citizenship by law and custom was based on recognition and acceptance by other Cherokee, and that the Cherokee are very well-documented people.
 He noted that he could find no documentation to support her claim of Cherokee ancestry.
 Smith originally hired Cornsilk to research her family tree, but later she was outed by others after he could find no native ancestor.
-This prompted him to "speak publicly about his genealogical work for Smith; and with him as a key source, The Daily Beast ran an article calling Smith the "Native American Rachel Dolezal."
+This prompted him to "speak publicly about his genealogical work for Smith; and with him as a key source, The Daily Beast ran an article calling Smith the 'Native American Rachel Dolezal.'"

 Sexuality

 David Cornsilk is openly gay, and came out following the death of his father, John Cornsilks, in 2020.
-He is also a gay rights advocate and has vigorously lobbied for gay marriage in the Cherokee Nation and United Keetowah Band of Cherokee Indians.
+He is also a gay rights advocate and has lobbied for gay marriage in the Cherokee Nation and United Keetoowah Band of Cherokee Indians.